sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 - a larger corpus exists for FIP/FBIP and reuse-heavy cases
 - no maintained benchmark/fixture comment overstates what actually fires

-### Phase S: Bounded FBIP forms, deferred until after N-R

-**Goal:** keep `fip(n)` / `fbip(n)` explicitly deferred until post-N-R evidence shows that bounded forms are semantically justified and worth a separate proposal.
+### Phase T: Forwarding and wrapper reuse coverage

+**Goal:** close the remaining reuse gap on transparent-wrapper and forwarding-child style patterns that Koka's reuse pipeline still handles more often today.

 #### Scope

+- wrapper-like constructor rebuilds where the outer shape is preserved through forwarding
+- transparent/named-ADT update paths where exact field provenance survives but current Core-level reuse still misses the opportunity
+- more identity-like rebuilds through admin lets and forwarding bindings
+- preserve exactness: no speculative reuse, no ambiguous provenance joins, no new shared-path reuse

+#### Primary files

+- `src/aether/reuse_analysis.rs`
+- `src/aether/reuse.rs`
+- `src/aether/reuse_spec.rs`

+#### Acceptance criteria

+- more wrapper and forwarding fixtures emit real `Reuse`
+- at least one maintained fixture captures a forwarding/wrapper case that previously stayed fresh
+- Koka-style forwarding-child gaps shrink without changing verifier or backend semantics

+### Phase U: Aether workload and performance maturity

+**Goal:** make Aether maturity measurable on maintained workloads, not only on transformed Core dumps and parity suites.

+#### Scope

+- add Koka-style workload fixtures for trees, queues, heaps, and reuse-heavy updates where practical in Flux
+- keep A/B performance fixtures for reuse-friendly versus reuse-blocked shapes
+- track Aether-specific metrics alongside runtime:
+  - `Dup`
+  - `Drop`
+  - `Reuse`
+  - `DropSpecialized`
+  - fresh allocations
+- keep backend parity and performance tracking separate so Aether wins are not confused with backend speed differences

+#### Primary files

+- `examples/aether/`
+- `tests/aether_core_regressions.rs`
+- `tests/aether_backend_parity.rs`
+- `tests/aether_cli_snapshots.rs`
+- release/benchmark scripts where needed

+#### Acceptance criteria

+- maintained Aether workloads exist beyond micro-fixtures
+- at least one list workload, one tree/ADT workload, and one A/B control benchmark measure real Aether effects
+- optimization claims in docs/examples are supported by both transformed-Core assertions and runnable workload evidence

+### Phase S: Bounded FBIP forms, deferred until after N-U

+**Goal:** keep `fip(n)` / `fbip(n)` explicitly deferred until post-N-U evidence shows that bounded forms are semantically justified and worth a separate proposal.

+#### Scope

 - proposal-level evaluation only
-- no syntax commitment until N-R materially reduce conservative gaps on maintained fixtures
+- no syntax commitment until N-U materially reduce conservative gaps on maintained fixtures
 - if pursued later, bounded forms must be grounded in the semantic FBIP checker, not a count-based shortcut

 #### Evaluation gates

 Bounded forms are not eligible for reconsideration until all of the following are true:

-- Phases N-R have reduced higher-order and imported-call conservatism materially on maintained fixtures
+- Phases N-U have reduced higher-order and imported-call conservatism materially on maintained fixtures
 - the maintained Aether corpus added through Phase R shows stable, representative FBIP success and failure categories
+- the maintained workload and performance corpus from Phase U shows that the remaining gaps are semantic precision limits rather than missing benchmark coverage
 - the remaining false negatives are understood as semantic limits of the current model, not analysis or corpus immaturity
 - `@fip` / `@fbip` remain the only supported surface until those gates are met